apollographql/apollo-client/docs/source/apollo-client/index.md

 <h4 id="networkInterfaceMiddleware" title="Middleware">Middleware</h4>

 It is possible to use middleware with the network interface created via `createNetworkInterface`.
-In order to do so, you must pass an object into the interface created with `createNetworkInterface()`.
-This object must contain an `applyMiddleware` method with the following parameters:
+In order to do so, you must pass an array of objects into the interface created with `createNetworkInterface()`.
+Each object must contain an `applyMiddleware` method with the following parameters:

 - `req: object` The HTTP request being processed by the middleware.
 - `next: function` This function pushes the HTTP request onward through the middleware.

 This example shows how you'd create a middleware.
-It can be done either by providing the requried object directly to `.use()` or by creating a function/object and passing it (or an array) to `.use()`.
+It can be done either by providing the required object directly to `.use()` or by creating an object and passing it to `.use()`.
+In both cases all middleware objects have to be wrapped inside an array.

 In both examples, we'll show how you would add an authentication token to the HTTP header of the requests being sent by the client.